Arithmetic Veech sublattices of $\SL(2,\Z)$: Introduction

 \begin{thm} Every finite index subgroup $\Delta$ of $\Gamma(2)$ containing $\set{\pm 1}$ is a Veech group. \end{thm}

 The classification problem for Veech groups goes back at least to Thurston (see the Kirby problem list for more on the history of this problem; see also problem 4 of the survey by Hubert, Masur, Schmidt, and Zorich \cite{hubert:problems}).
 Theorem \ref{th:veech} can be seen as progress on this problem.
 The special case of subgroups of $\SL(2,\Z)$ is raised in the introduction of Schmith\"{u}sen's thesis \cite{SchmithThesis}.
 Theorem \ref{th:main} also strengthens a theorem of M\"{o}ller \cite[Theorem 5.4]{MoellerIntro}, which shows that $\GalQ$ acts faithfully on the set of isomorphism classes of Teichm\"{u}ller curves.
-A recent paper of Hubert--Lelievre \cite{HubertLelievre} provides a close study of Veech subgroups of $\SL_2(\Z)$ corresponding to Teichm\"{u}ller curves in $\MM_2$; they show that among these Veech groups are some which are non-congruence.
+A recent paper of Hubert--Lelievre \cite{HubertLelievre} provides a close study of Veech subgroups of $\SL(2,\Z)$ corresponding to Teichm\"{u}ller curves in $\MM_2$; they show that among these Veech groups are some which are not congruence subgroups (in the classical sense).